bekk/bekk-christmas/post/css/blending-color-codes-with-mix-blend-modes.md

   /* Other text properties (placement etc) */
 }
 ```
 You can see the effect of this code used together with the blending mode *difference* in the image below!
-This blending mode calculates the difference between colors being blended, for example if we would blend white (#FFFFFF) and blue (#0000FF) we would get yellow (#FFFF00)
+This blending mode calculates the difference between the colors being blended, for example if we would blend white (#FFFFFF) and blue (#0000FF) we would get yellow (#FFFF00)

 <img class="wide-image" src="https://i.ibb.co/JjJ0Vsf/css-christmas-textpic.png" />